wp-plugins/marctv-reply-button/readme.txt

 Tags: comments, reply, threaded
 Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 1.4.1
+Stable tag: 1.5

 Adds a reply button after every 2nd level thread with jQuery.

 == Description ==

 Description: Adds a reply button after every 2nd level thread with the magic of jQuery.
-Works only wih threaded comment 2nd level settings.
+Works only with threaded comment 2nd level settings.

 == Installation ==